dbudzik/project9_SHM/manuscript.md

 <p>

 There are certain conditions that we can observe by comparing the undamaged and damaged conditions.
 First of all, there is still a correlation in the change in acceleration with the location of the sensors.
 Also, the delta value has been significantly decreased over the length of the response.
 The largest change in acceleration is located at the center sensors for this particular condition, which might mean that the structure is not displacing as much once it reaches a damaged condition.

 **Correlation values**

 <img src="images/dcorr.JPG" width="300"/>
 </p>
 <p>
-<em>Figure 3.13: Correlation value among all sensors for the damaged condition.</em>
+<em>Figure 3.13: Correltion value among all sensors for the damaged condition.</em>
 <p>

 In this scenario, the correlation has changed greatly.
 Now, the 4th-story sensors display similarities with other sensors placed in the same side of the structure.
 However, the 3rd-story sensors are those that are inversely correlated.

-## 3.5 Conclusion
+## 3.5 Conclussion

 The training data obtained has been statistically explored, cleaned, and analyzed for the purpose of identifying parameters for modeling later on.